Your Ultimate Guide to Planning & Hosting Virtual Events

 What is Zoom Events?

-Zoom Events is a virtual event platform for hosting single-session and multi-session events.
-Zoom Events builds on the functionality of Zoom Meetings and Zoom Video Webinars by adding dedicated event hubs, robust registration and ticketing options, and attendee networking to all of your event types (public or private, free or paid).
-You are able to publish your events to a private or public directory to make it easy for attendees to join.
+Zoom Events is a virtual event platform for hosting single-session, multi-session, multi-day, and multi-track events.
+Zoom Events builds on the functionality of Zoom Meetings and Zoom Webinars by adding dedicated event hubs, robust registration and ticketing options, and attendee networking to all of your event types (public or private, free or paid).
+You are able to publish your events to a private or public hub to make it easy for attendees to join.

 When planning a larger session, you may want to use the webinar option for keynotes, guest speakers, and entertainment (think main stage) and the meetings option for breakout tracks and smaller roundtable discussions.